prgmono2018/monoPrj/NEditor/README-NEditor.md

-This project shows as all the games we entered the lobby.
-All the resources (images) are located at "img" folder at swiper project.
+This project is code editor for game development.

 This project consists on two projects:
-1. Recat client- NEditor
+1. React client
-2. Nodejs server- EditorServer
+2. Nodejs server

 Run the project:

+The project contains .env file for changing the configuration(host\port etc..)
-- Run the server- enter to EditorServer and run: npm run startProd - The server will run at port 7000
+- Run the server- npm run prod - The server will run at port 7000 ( as configured at .etc file)
-- Run the client enter to NEditor and run: npm start -The client runs on port 8080 - http://localhost:8080
+- Run the client: npm start -The react client will run on port 8080  at webpack  dev server- http://localhost:8080